V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzw5.jpg){: loading=lazy width="600"}

  * All the wires should be to the back of the plate.
- * Feed them one at a time out of the slot in the slot in the back.
+ * Feed them one at a time out of the wire keeper via the slot in the back.

 ![!LR4 yz assm](../img/lr4/yzw6.jpg){: loading=lazy width="600"}